zmahfuz0613/js-functions-and-scope/readme.md

 teamName = "Giraffes" // What scope is this? var teamCity = "Sioux Falls" // What scope is this?

-function playBaseball() {
+function playBaseball () {
   console.log("From " + teamCity + "...") // Does this work?
   console.log("Welcome the " + teamName + "!") // Does this work?

-  pitcherName    = "Andy Whitley" // What scope is this? var batterName = "John Master" // What scope is this?
+  pitcherName    = "Andy Whitley" // What scope is this? var batterName = "Perry Fustero" // What scope is this?

   console.log(batterName)  // Does this work?
   console.log(pitcherName) // Does this work?